 Students have the opportunity to complete internships in a variety of settings.
 Students should contact the program office for more information.
 Students are strongly encouraged to enroll in a research methods course and to take advantage of study abroad opportunities.

-The University of Alabama and The University of Alabama at Birmingham offer a joint degree in African American studies.
+The University of Alabama and The University of Alabama at Birmingham offer a shared degree in African American studies.
 Students earning the bachelor of arts (BA) degree with a major in African American studies must complete all University, College and departmental degree requirements.
 These include the general education requirements, the following major requirements, all requirements for an approved minor and other sufficient credits to total a minimum of 120 applicable semester hours.

 Code and Title | Hours |